Exercise is when you burn calories – Not necessarily when you burn FATS!

-Your metabolism is designed to produce energy for you by burning/breaking down calories from carbohydrates, fats and or proteins (lean muscle).
-Those are the ONLY 3 options your body has in producing energy.
+Your metabolism is designed to produce energy by burning or breaking down calories from carbohydrates, fats and or proteins (lean muscle).
+Those are the ONLY 3 options or fuel sources your body has in producing energy.
 The last thing you want to do when you workout is burn lean muscle – but I see it all too often.
 Can you say cellulite!

 The Intensity of Your Workout Matters

 Not to get to much into biochemistry, but as the intensity of your workout increases, the more your body will depend on burning carbs and proteins, not fats for energy!
-The problem for a lot of people who do a moderate to intense workout, which are great to do, but if you don’t have enough glucose (carbs) in your body – your body will go to the next easily available source of energy, which is LEAN MUSCLE (proteins).
+The problem for a lot of people who do a moderate to intense workout, which are great, but if you don’t have enough glucose (carbs) stored-up in your body – your body will go to the next available option or source of energy, which is LEAN MUSCLE (proteins).
 So, don’t get confused in thinking that burning calories is the same as burning fats.
+If you’ve hit a plateau or sticking point and can’t figure it out, maybe you need to look at your workout intensity and make sure that isn’t the problem.

-Burning Lean Muscle is a common problem for people who are on low carb diets and or people who like to workout first thing in the morning or on an empty stomach.
+Burning Lean Muscle is a common problem for a lot of people who are following a low carb diets and or people who like to workout first thing in the morning, on an empty stomach.
 Whatever the case, the person could be dealing with low blood sugar issues.
 I’m not talking about a medical condition, but rather the simple fact they haven’t eaten anything in a while or haven’t ingested many carbs in their body.
 If that’s you, you are more than likely dealing with a small reserve of energy to call upon during your moderate to intense workout.

 Don’t get me wrong, I’m not against working out in the morning or working out hard, I do it all the time.
-But it is the intensity of my workout that will determine if I need to get some carbs or additional carbs in my body so I can get through my intense workout and NOT Burn through the lean muscle I am working so hard to build or keep.
+But it is the intensity of my workout that will determine if I need to first get some carbs in my body so I can get through my intense workout without burning lean muscle.

-Let me put it another way, if your workout is moderate to intense and you don’t have Enough glucose readily available.
-What that means, is you could easily burn through whatever glucose you have in the first 10, 20 or 30 minutes of your workout.
+Let me put it another way, if your workout is moderate to intense and you don’t have Enough glucose readily available – you could easily burn through whatever glucose you have in the first 10, 20 or 30 minutes of your workout.
 The remaining 10, 20 or 30 minutes of your workout will be fueled by the breakdown of proteins (Lean Muscle – Not Fats)!

 So, if your workout is going to be moderately intense and you are following a low carb diet, and I’m a fan of low carb diets.
 Or you like working out first thing in the morning.
 Make sure you have enough carbs to get you through your workout so you don’t eat away all the muscle you are trying to develop.
 A simple solution to fuel your body before a moderately intense workout is try a couple of spoons of raw honey, or a dozen or so grapes, strawberries, a plum, kiwi, etc. These carbs will digest quickly, usually 20-40 minutes The simple goal is to give your body enough carbs to get you through your workout, so you don’t burn lean muscle.